LordAmit/Brightness/README.md

 - Extract it.
 - Find the brightness.desktop in the src folder and open it with gedit text editor.
 - Replace `path/to...` with the original path of `brightness.py` in line 4 and `brightness.desktop` in line 7.
-- Now `brightness.desktop` looks like 'Brightness Controller' and would have an icon.
+- Now `brightness.desktop` looks like 'Brightness Controller' and should have an icon.
-- Double-click Brightness Controller and the app would run.
-You can even pin it to Unity launcher.
+- Double-click Brightness Controller and the app should run.

 ## What are the requirements / dependencies / things I need to run it?